-Building upon DreamFusion, \textbf{Magic3D} \cite{2022magic3d} (November 2022) targeted the issues caused by the low resolution diffusion images.
-The authors used a two stage coarse-fine approach.
-In the coarse stage, the Magic3D used Instant-NGP \cite{nerf2022_ngp} as the NeRF model trained from images generated from text prompts using image diffusion model eDiff-I \cite{2022ediffi}.
-The coarse geometry extracted from Instant-NGP was then placed on a mesh which was optimized over in the fine stage using images generated with a latent diffusion model \cite{2022LDM}.
-The authors noted that their method allowed for prompt based scene editing, personalized text-to-3D generation via conditioning on image of a subject, and style-guided text-to-3D generation.
-Their experiments over 397 prompts generated objects each rated by 3 users also showed a preference towards Magic3D over DreamFusion.
+Building upon DreamFusion, \textbf{Magic3D} (November 2022) \cite{2022magic3d} targeted the issues caused by low-resolution diffusion images.
+The authors used a two-stage coarse-fine approach.
+In the coarse stage, Magic3D used Instant-NGP \cite{nerf2022_ngp} as the NeRF model trained from images generated from text prompts using the image diffusion model eDiff-I \cite{2022ediffi}.
+The coarse geometry extracted from Instant-NGP was then placed on a mesh, which was optimized over in the fine stage using images generated with a latent diffusion model \cite{2022LDM}.
+The authors noted that their method allowed for prompt-based scene editing, personalized text-to-3D generation via conditioning on an image of a subject, and style-guided text-to-3D generation.
+Their experiments over 397 prompts generated objects, each rated by three users, also showed a preference toward Magic3D over DreamFusion.

-\textbf{RealFusion} \cite{2023realfusion} (February 2023) also used some of the same ideas, but focused on single-shot scene learning.
-The underlying diffusion model is Stable Diffusion \cite{2022LDM} and the underlying NeRF model is Instant-NGP \cite{nerf2022_ngp}.
-The authors used single image textual inversion as substitute for alternate views, by augmented the input 2D image, and associated it with a new vocabulary token to optimize the diffusion loss which insures the radiance field represents the object in the single view photography.
+\textbf{RealFusion} (February 2023) \cite{2023realfusion} also used some of the same ideas but focused on single-shot scene learning.
+The underlying diffusion model is Stable Diffusion \cite{2022LDM}, and the underlying NeRF model is Instant-NGP \cite{nerf2022_ngp}.
+The authors used single-image textual inversion as a substitute for alternate views by augmenting the input 2D image and associating it with a new vocabulary token to optimize the diffusion loss, which ensures the radiance field represents the object in the single-view photography.
 The 3D scene was then trained in a coarse-to-fine manner using the NeRF photometric loss, which reconstructs the scene.